krishnak98/jotpsych-fullstack-swe-challenge/notes.md

 ------------------------------------
-This is after the submission.
+This is after the deadline.
+You can use commit msg "coding challenge commit 1" as the submission

 # Update 1:
 updated register to use APIService; and added routes from register to login, login to profile, profile to logout

+# Update 2:
+Changed to APIService calls.

+# Update 3:
+Minor improvements, added motto to the db, updated user profile to display self recorded audio